erocwang/hci/_posts/2019-09-08-good-williams-design.md

 ![Shelf View 2](/img/gd1.jpeg)

-The shelf device looks like a "steering-wheel" of sorts and its intuitive to assume that this is the control for moving the shelves.
+The shelf device looks like a "steering-wheel" and it's intuitive to assume that this is the control for moving the shelves.

-It's also in good design that the library has placed labels saying "use pin to lock shelves" above the tool.
+It's also good design that the library has placed labels saying "use pin to lock shelves" above the tool.

 While not pretty, these labels confirms to the user that the shelf can be moved and also introduces the user to the lock that might not have been noticed without the label.